ReachedSW/Simple-SerialKey-Generator/README.md

 ## CMake Installation
-> After than you install repository, open with vscode.
+> After than install repository, open with vscode.
 > Than open terminal and type this commands.

 ```